ScottLogic/openapi-forge/README.md

 # OpenAPI Forge

-⚒️🔥 Effortlessly create OpenAPI clients from the fiery furnace of our forge - supporting OpenAPI spec v2 and v3
+⚒️🔥 Effortlessly create OpenAPI clients, in a range of languages, from the fiery furnace of our forge - supporting OpenAPI spec v2 and v3

 - [OpenAPI Forge](#openapi-forge)
   - [Design principles](#design-principles)